 It seems many websites we see on the internet today, have an eerie appearance and have been left in the dreadful dark ages.
 Technology is fast-paced and ever-changing; therefore it is important to keep on top of this, so you don’t get left behind on current trends and the latest requirements.
 Sadly, we still see websites that have been forgotten about which are now outdated and no longer functioning correctly to meet their business needs.

 Sadly, we still see websites that have been forgotten about which are now outdated and no longer functioning correctly to meet their business needs.

 Having an out of date website will not only leave your website unappealing to users but can also cause your website to become hard to navigate which ultimately will create a high bounce rate for your website.
 A high bounce rate will ultimately affect your search engine performance ranking, making your website harder to find to potential new customers.
 This is why we chose this as our number one website sin.

 If your website is not performing, you are chasing your potential customers away straight into your competitors’ arms.
-You can check how your website is reporting with our free website check service.

 2. Beastly Brandings